 - Students must be invited when the purpose of the meeting includes discussion of transition needs or services;

-- If another agency is or may be responsible for payment or provision of transition services, an agency representative will be invited, with the parent’s consent.
+- If another agency is or may be responsible for payment or provision of transition services, an agency representative will be invited, with the parent’s/guardian’s consent.
 If the agency representative cannot attend the meeting, district personnel will keep the representative informed of the meeting and obtain agency information that will assist in the service provision; and

-The parents and district must agree in writing before any of the above team members are excused from all or part of a meeting.
+The parent/guardian and district must agree in writing before any of the above team members are excused from all or part of a meeting.
 If a team member’s area of the IEP is being discussed or modified, then the parent and district must consent to their excusal; and that specific team member must provide advance written input for their part of the IEP prior to the meeting.

 Existing team members may fill more than one of these roles if they meet the criteria for the role.